shohiebsense/shohiebsense.github.io/_posts/2024-02-17-Adjusting to Older Version of Flutter Projects.md

 Then there you go, you can `pub get` the project.

-You also potentially can have the gradle version, which the cause is in which version is your kotlin compiler.?
+You also potentially can have the gradle version issue, which the cause is in which version is your kotlin compiler.(?)

 So just go to the project level of `build.gradle` then adjust the kotlin version accordingly.